TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Interface/Properties.rst

 maxDBListItems
 ==============

-:aspect:`Datatype`
+.. confval:: maxDBListItems

-    integer
+   :type: integer

-:aspect:`Description`
    Max number of items shown in the List module.
 Defaults to 20 if not specified.

 .. _interface-properties-maxsingledblistitems:

 maxSingleDBListItems
 ====================

-:aspect:`Datatype`
+.. confval:: maxSingleDBListItems

-    integer
+   :type: integer

-:aspect:`Description`
    Maximum number of items shown in the List module, if this table is listed in extended mode (listing only a single table).
 Defaults to 100 if not specified.